yanoshi/vagrant-aws-svt-av1/README.md

 vagrant rsync-back
 ```

-WARN: It is the sync(not uplead and not download).
+WARN: It is the sync(not upload and not download).
 So it might erase your data.
 (Use at your own risk.)

 ### Example
 When this command run, you can encode `sync_folder/test_input.mp4` to `sync_folder/test_output.mp4`.